 The repository experienced a short-term or transient technical failure that prevented compliance with the criteria (this should not apply to systemic issues).

-An external service provider failure prevented compliance (for instance, a subject repository did not enable open access at the end of the embargo period, or a subject repository ceased to operate).
+An external service provider failure prevented compliance (eg a subject repository did not enable open access at the end of the embargo period, or a subject repository ceased to operate).

 Two further exceptions to the policy are outlined below: